Richie (film)

-Richie (formerly titled as Santa Maria and Avargal) is a 2017 Indian Tamil-language neo noir action crime film directed by Gautham Ramachandran and written by Rakshit Shetty.
-It is a remake of the 2014 Kannada film Ulidavaru Kandanthe and stars Nivin Pauly in the title role, along with Natraj, Shraddha Srinath, and Lakshmi Priyaa Chandramouli in lead roles, while Prakash Raj, Elango Kumaravel, Raj Bharath, and Aadukalam Murugadoss play supporting roles.
+Richie (formerly titled as Santa Maria and Avargal) is a 2017 Indian Tamil-language action crime film directed by Gautham Ramachandran and written by Rakshit Shetty.
+It is a remake of the 2014 Kannada film Ulidavaru Kandanthe and stars Nivin Pauly in the title role, along with Natty, Shraddha Srinath, and Lakshmi Priyaa Chandramouli in lead roles, while Prakash Raj, Elango Kumaravel, Raj Bharath, and Aadukalam Murugadoss play supporting roles.

 The film began production in June 2016. and was released in India on 8 December 2017.

 Plot

 The film opens on Boxing Day with Megha, a news reporter from Chennai who is writing a story about the mysterious death of a young man named Richard K. Sagayam alias Richie, who was shot dead during a Santa Claus parade in the port city of Thoothukudi.
 Megha actually knows Richie as he grew up at the reform school her parents used to work at.
 Megha goes to the port city to investigate the story for her article.

 By questioning many villagers, Megha learns that Richie was wrongly sent to the reform school for killing a classmate, even though his childhood best friend Raghu was the culprit.
 However, Raghu managed to run away from the city and escape the law.
 The local police then framed Richie for the murder in order to close the case.
 After witnessing his son beating up another boy at the school, Richie's father, the local priest Father A. K. Sagayam stopped visiting him.
 After leaving school, Richie returned to his hometown and became the henchman of Isaac Annachi, the don of the city who controlled the local fisherman community.
 Anything taken from the sea is split between the fishermen and Annachi.

 One evening, "Kaaka" Peter, a local fisherman, finds an ancient statue in the sea and tries to sell it by himself to a smuggler from Kolkata.
 However, Annachi finds out about this and has Richie abduct Peter to find out where the statue is.
 Peter's best friend, the motorboat mechanic Selvam alias Selvaa, who is in love with Peter's sister Philomena, tries to search for him.
 As it turns out, Raghu works for the smuggler.
 Wanting to make money for himself, Raghu steals the statue and returns to Thoothukudi for the first time in years.
 He secretly meets his widowed mother Radha and promises to take her with him to Dubai, where they can start a new life.